 Free Museums in DC

 A great place to start is to look at our kid-friendly itinerary.
-There you will find many of the top attractions, best times to go and also alternatives depending on the age your children.
+There you will find many of the top attractions, best times to go and also alternatives depending on the age of your children.
 The fun never ends for kids in the DC

 Below are the most satisfying and kid-friendly experiences just click on the links below to be taken to our posts on that specific attraction and you will find useful information about these attractions such as best times to go, prices and hours, discounts, directions to get there and other nearby activities.